-Your website report measures your website performance and includes metrics like views, clicks, signups, and revenue.
-Use data from your website report to monitor traffic and learn how people interact with your site.
+Your website report measures your website performance and includes metrics like pageviews, signups, and the conversion rate for e-mail marketing subscriptions.
+Use data from your website report to monitor traffic and learn how visitors interact with your site.

 In this article, you'll learn about the data included in your website report.